Update July24th 2022

 During 2017, I came across an article in the local "East Anglian

-Magazine" describing a cricket match held on the recreation
+Magazine" (right) describing a cricket match held on the recreation

-ground in 1937, which was an exact re-enactment of a game played
+ground in 1957, which was an exact re-enactment of a game

-in 1845 between Gt Bentley and Bures Cricket Club,
+played in 1845 between Gt Bentley and Bures Cricket Club.

-Robin Springett who lived in "The Croft".
-He was one of
+Robin Springett who lived in "The Croft", who participated

-Redrawn" which was the online location of their archived material.
+web site "BBC Redrawn" which was the online location of

-A search of "Bures" only revealed one archive film - The
+A search of "Bures" only revealed one entry - The 1957

 Its only 1min 12sec in duration, but with no sound